-The GDPR Law requires companies and organizations serving the citizens of EU to be transparent about the data that they are collecting from their users.
+The GDPR Law requires companies and organizations serving the citizens of the EU to be transparent about the data that they are collecting from their users.
 This also includes the cookies that the website uses.
-The website should let the users know what cookies they are using and get the consent from them to continue using them.
+The website should let the users know what cookies they are using and get consent from them to continue using those cookies.

 The second method is by Development console: The cookies that a website uses can be obtained by the development console of the web browser.
 This can be different for different browsers.

-From the console, go the Allpication tab.
+From the console, go the Application tab.
 Here you can see the cookies installed by the webpage on the browser by different domains.

 Alternatively, you can also find all the cookies that the websites install on the browser, from the menu on the top right corner of the browser, go to Settings > Advanced settings > Content settings.
 From the Content settings menu, go to Cookies and then click on See all cookies and site data.
 This will list you all the cookies that the website uses.

 For Mozilla Firefox, from the website you want to analyze, click on the toolbar, go to Tools > Web Developer > Web Console.
 Or right-click on the webpage and go to Inspect Element.
 This will open the developer console for Mozilla Firefox.

 Now, from the console, click on the storage tab at the top right of the page.
 Expand the cookie drop-down and it will show you the cookies used on the website.